Israel-Mendoza/Study-Session-Users-Db/README.md

 This project uses Docker Compose to quickly set up a MySQL database environment for development and testing.

+The tables contained are meant for the Study Session Auth Service, which is part of the Study Session App.

 ## Features

 - Easy MySQL setup with Docker Compose